publiclab/mapknitter/README.md

 ### Code of Conduct

 Please read and abide by our [Code of Conduct](https://github.com/publiclab/mapknitter/blob/main/CODE_OF_CONDUCT.md).
-Our community aspires to be a respectful place both during online and in-­person interactions.
+Our community aspires to be a respectful place both during online and in-person interactions.

 ## Developers